The /test/ (/test/) directory contains integration tests that test bitcoind

 cat /tmp/user/1000/testo9vsdjo3/node1/regtest/bitcoind.pid

-Then you can use the pid to start gdb
+Then you can use the pid to start gdb:

 gdb /home/example/bitcoind <pid>

-.
+Note: gdb attach step may require sudo.
 To get rid of this, you can run:

 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope